GoodForPoC/GoodForPoC/docs/issue_template.md

-## Feature idea / Expected behavior
+## Feature idea (if an idea) / Expected behavior (if a bug)

-Provide details regarding what should happen.
+Remove irrelevant text from the title and provide details regarding what should happen.

-## Actual behavior
+## Actual behavior (if a bug)

+If this issue is not a bug, remove this section.
 If this issue is a bug, tag it as a bug and write what actually happens here.

+### Steps to reproduce the problem (if a bug)

-If it's not a bug, remove this section.
+If this issue is not a bug, remove this section.
+If it is a bug, remove this text.

-### Steps to reproduce the problem

 - A
 - B
 - C

-### Relevant specifications
+### Relevant specifications (if a bug)

+If this issue is not a bug, remove this section.
+If it is a bug, remove this text.

 - Device I was using:
 - Operating system I was using: